 Amazon has already added multi-room music streaming, scheduled reminders and improved timers to Alexa in recent upgrades and the latest OTA update delivers support for Deezer, the online music streaming service which boasts over 53 million tracks and the excellent Flow feature.
 Here’s all you need to know about this rollout, including how to get the update and when you can expect it to hit your device in the UK and other countries.

 Read our Echo tips and tricks guide to find out about the best hidden features and Alexa easter eggs.

 What new features does the latest Amazon Echo Alexa update bring?

-Multi-room speaker support is the big new Echo feature delivered by the latest Alexa update.
-This involves playing music across more than one room in perfect synchronisation, from a single device such as a smartphone or streaming via the internet.
+Multi-room speaker support was one of the biggest new Echo features delivered by a recent Alexa update.
+This allows Echo owners to stream music across more than one room in perfect synchronisation, from a single device such as a smartphone or via the internet.
 So you can, for instance, walk from the kitchen to the living room and have the same beats playing.

 Multi-room audio was certainly popularised by Sonos, although lots of speaker brands now offer multi-room support – and now you can add Amazon’s Echo to that list.
 If you own two or more of the Echo devices, these can now be linked to play the same tunes, in sync.
 Great news if you have a bit of a house party on the go.

 This works right now with Amazon’s own music services and TuneIn, with support for the likes of Spotify coming very soon.